 Mark Richard Lauersdorf

-Invited Keynote Presentation: at the conference "Mobility, variability and changing literacies in Modern Times" at Utrecht University, Utrecht, Netherlands - 11-13 June 2014
+Invited Keynote Presentation: "Mobility and Borders, Proximity and Distance: historical language contact and standard language development" at the conference "Mobility, variability and changing literacies in Modern Times" at Utrecht University, Utrecht, Netherlands - 11-13 June 2014

 I am beginning a large-scale international collaborative project with the long-range objectives to: